ant1popp/Effects--Website-Images-Parallax/README.md

 - [x] The first resize does not look good, it quickly jumps ... maybe a problem of using CSS transitions?
 - [x] In some cases the resize direction is wrong if resizing from small to big.

 Solution: The animation issues come from the timeout.
-I commented it out and added some tech details in the code. <br>
+I commented it out and added some tech details in the code.
 Feel free to play with the settings yourself.
-Note that the fix diminishes the animations subtle character. <br>
+Note that the fix diminishes the animations subtle character.
 The delay and smooth transition is the special part of it.